VIWET/GoDepositCLI/README.md

 # Go Deposit CLI

-CLI for generation of Bahamut chain and Ethereum 2.0 keys written in Golang
+CLI for generating of Bahamut chain and Ethereum 2.0 keys written in Golang

 ## Build